 - A concomitant medical condition that in the opinion of the treating physician would pose unreasonable additional risk to therapeutic injection of ONCOS-102.

-- Receipt of Investigational agents within 28 days prior to first dose of protocol therapy.
+- For US sites: Receipt of Investigational agents within 28 days prior to first dose of protocol therapy.

 - Any symptomatic autoimmune disease (such as lupus, scleroderma, Crohn's disease, ulcerative colitis) that requires administration of >10mg of prednisone equivalent.
 Lower dose steroids for conditions such as hypophysitis are allowed.

 - Any prior severe adverse event attributed to prior anti-PD1 therapy that, in the Principal investigator's opinion, would contraindicate pembrolizumab administration such as:

 - Grade 3 or higher colitis attributable to PD1 blockade; note that colitis attributable to ipilimumab is not excluded

 - Note: in the absence of clinical symptoms of pancreatitis, elevations of amylase or lipase are not contraindications to therapy on this trial

 - Known active infection with Hepatitis B Virus (HBV), Hepatitis C Virus (HCV), or HIV.
 Cleared HBV/HCV infection is not an exclusion, nor is HIV infection with cluster of differentiations 4 (CD4) counts >500 and an undetectable viral load.